 This doesn’t refer to skin staining you notice under the chest hair itself.
 That would be tricky.
 Trying to wipe that off would risk prematurely wiping the dye off the chest hair as well.

 But any staining you notice outside of the immediate area being dyed should be wiped off with a damp towel as soon you see it happen.
-For example, the stomach area, etc.

 The longer you leave the dye sitting on the skin, the harder it is to remove.
-Get on it quick and have a damp or wet towel by your side as you do it.
+Get on it quickly and have a damp or wet towel by your side as you do it.

 6. Rub down with a towel afterward